 Harbour Revision Order

-Shepway District Council gave outline planning approval to the plan prepared by Sir Terry Farrell for the development of Folkestone seafront and the planning certificate was issued in early 2015.
+Shepway District Council’s outline planning approval for the plan prepared by Sir Terry Farrell for the development of Folkestone seafront and the planning certificate was certificated in early 2015.
 This was a key step forward and followed extensive public consultation and planning by teams of experts.
 Outline planning permission has established clear design principles and an overall vision for the site.
 Securing interest from potential developers who will be attracted by the seafront’s undoubted potential will be largely driven by the prevailing economic climate, and in particular the strength of the housing market.